Time: Time in Kabbalah & Rabbinical thought

+Time in Advaita Vedanta

+According to Advaita Vedanta, time is integral to the phenomenal world, which lacks independent reality.
+Time and the phenomenal world are products of maya, influenced by our senses, concepts, and imaginations.
+The phenomenal world, including time, is seen as impermanent and characterized by plurality, suffering, conflict, and division.
+Since phenomenal existence is dominated by temporality (kala), everything within time is subject to change and decay.
+Overcoming pain and death requires knowledge that transcends temporal existence and reveals its eternal foundation.

 In Western philosophy

 Two contrasting viewpoints on time divide prominent philosophers.
-One view is that time is part of the fundamental structure of the universe – a dimension independent of events, in which events occur in sequence.
+One view is that time is part of the fundamental structure of the universe—a dimension independent of events, in which events occur in sequence.
 Isaac Newton subscribed to this realist view, and hence it is sometimes referred to as Newtonian time.

 The opposing view is that time does not refer to any kind of "container" that events and objects "move through", nor to any entity that "flows", but that it is instead part of a fundamental intellectual structure (together with space and number) within which humans sequence and compare events.
 This second view, in the tradition of Gottfried Leibniz and Immanuel Kant, holds that time is neither an event nor a thing, and thus is not itself measurable nor can it be travelled.
 Furthermore, it may be that there is a subjective component to time, but whether or not time itself is "felt", as a sensation, or is a judgment, is a matter of debate.

-In Philosophy, time was questioned throughout the centuries; what time is and if it is real or not.
+In philosophy, time was questioned throughout the centuries; what time is and if it is real or not.
 Ancient Greek philosophers asked if time was linear or cyclical and if time was endless or finite.
 These philosophers had different ways of explaining time; for instance, ancient Indian philosophers had something called the Wheel of Time.
 It is believed that there was repeating ages over the lifespan of the universe.
 This led to beliefs like cycles of rebirth and reincarnation.
 The Greek philosophers believe that the universe was infinite, and was an illusion to humans.
 Plato believed that time was made by the Creator at the same instant as the heavens.
 He also says that time is a period of motion of the heavenly bodies.
-Aristotle believed that time correlated to movement, that time did not exist on its own but was relative to motion of objects. he also believed that time was related to the motion of celestial bodies; the reason that humans can tell time was because of orbital periods and therefore there was a duration on time.
+Aristotle believed that time correlated to movement, that time did not exist on its own but was relative to motion of objects.
+He also believed that time was related to the motion of celestial bodies; the reason that humans can tell time was because of orbital periods and therefore there was a duration on time.